mahart2941/spotify2youtube/README.md

 # spotify2youtube

-Quick and dirty script to transfer my Spotfy playlists over to YouTube music
+Quick and dirty notebook to transfer my Spotfy playlists over to YouTube music